teeteeteeteetee/samba-ad-dc-install/README.md

 # samba-ad-dc-install
-use at ur own risk ⚠️
+use on ur own risk ⚠️
 | Supported OS     |  |
 | :---:      | :---:       |
 | Debian 11 | ✅ |